-Financial asset at FVOCI represent the Bank's investment in equity securities of BancNet, Inc. The fair value of this investment increased by P5.45 million in 2019 and decreased by P13.38 million in 2018, which is recognized as an adjustment in other comprehensive income as an item that will not be reclassified to profit or loss.
+Financial asset at FVOCI represent the Bank's investment in equity securities of BancNet, Inc. The fair value of this investment decreased by P2.97 million in 2020 and increased by P5.45 million in 2019, which is recognized as an adjustment in other comprehensive income as an item that will not be reclassified to profit or loss.

-The Bank recognized dividends on this investment amounting to P1.26 million in 2019 and 2018, which is presented as Dividend income under Other Operating Income account in the statements of comprehensive income (see Note 17).
+The Bank recognized dividends on this investment amounting to P8.20 million in 2020 and P1.26 million in 2019, which is presented as Dividend income under Other Operating Income account in the statements of comprehensive income (see Note 17).